Laithwaites save 30%

 Indeed, as far as Port is concerned, there is compelling evidence that the lighter styles, slightly chilled aged Tawnies and Colhietas (an aged wine from a single vintage), are growing as fashion moves to lighter drinks, and there is evidence that younger drinkers are discovering these wines.

-Moreover, Vintage Port is now highly fashionable in the USA, hence our decline in UK shipments, and most Port Houses are making less and better, Vintages and diversifying into Tawnies and table wines.
+Moreover, Vintage Port is now highly fashionable in the USA, hence a decline in UK shipments, and most Port Houses are making less and better, Vintages and diversifying into Tawnies and table wines.

 So, the dying art of Port wine article is, I think, just one side of a more complex story.
 Indeed, I admire and enjoy the wines from the Graham family's Churchill brand, but to ignore and fail to mention some of the greatest Houses who have braved the downturn, invested and are making superb wines is a mistake.
 Families like the Robertsons of Taylor Fladgate, owners of Taylor's, Fonseca, Croft and Delaforce, plus a number of Single Quinta wines, and also the Symington Family, owners of Graham's, Dow's, Warre's, and other smaller Houses and Single Quintas.